-The school maintains a register of qualified First Aiders.
-Currently there are two: Mrs Stenson and Mrs Cole.
-All of the Early Years staff have also had the three day First Aid Training.
-Notices are displayed in school.
-Children are informed of the clear procedures for dealing with general first aid emergencies in school
+The school maintains a register of qualified First Aiders - a list is at Annex B. Notices of trained First Aiders are displayed in school.
+Children are informed of the clear procedures for dealing with general First Aid emergencies in school.